Table of Contents

 Meet our entire team here.

-We also work in 14 Pacific Island countries – the Cook Islands, Fiji, Federated States of Micronesia (FSM), Kiribati, Marshall Islands, Nauru, Niue, Palau, Samoa, Solomon Islands, Tokelau, Tonga, Tuvalu and Vanuatu.
+We have delivered research and advisory work in 52 countries, with current collaborations across Asia, Africa, and the Pacific.
+This includes Kenya and 14 Pacific Island countries – the Cook Islands, Fiji, Federated States of Micronesia (FSM), Kiribati, Marshall Islands, Nauru, Niue, Palau, Samoa, Solomon Islands, Tokelau, Tonga, Tuvalu and Vanuatu.

-However, as a mobile organization we are always expanding into new countries, as well as setting up new local offices to improve engagement and ensure our work is adapted to local contexts.
+As a mobile organization, we are always expanding into new countries, as well as setting up new local offices to improve engagement and ensure our work is adapted to local contexts.

 To contact Dikoda, simply fill out the form on our ‘Contact Us’ page and we will get back to you shortly.

 You can also connect with us on social media.
-Come say hello on Facebook, Twitter, Instagram, or LinkedIn!
+Come say hello on X or LinkedIn!

 At Dikoda, we work hard to be a social enterprise that builds communities and strives for a better, more equal world.
 We focus on increasing opportunities for women and researchers from low- and middle-income countries, and in fact, the majority of our team is currently made up of women from around the world.
 We also offer scholarships, fund critical research, and support junior researchers in their studies.